snotskie/ttrpg/site/src/world.md

     - The fae queen is trusted for her knowledge on all matters possibly imaginable
     - Some elder fae sit on their porches and complain about the humans' growing thirst for magic and crude modern inventions

 !!! details "6.
-Varan -- Lizards Who Learned to Dream"
+Monitors -- Lizards Who Learned to Dream"
     #### Basic Stats

     After selecting your Lifestyle, choose one of your Basic Stats and increase its die by one size, to a maximum of $d10$.